Dungeness nuclear power stations: Location

 The headland and the coastline between Pett Level and Hythe are volatile.
 In recorded history Walland Marsh to the west of the power stations has been flooded.
 In the space of sixty years severe inundation occurred, temporarily bringing the sea inland to Appledore and the original mouth of the River Rother from north of the headland at Romney to the south at Rye Harbour.
 The site is a few metres above Mean Sea Level and would be isolated in the event of flooding of the magnitude that submerged large areas of East Anglia and the Netherlands in 1953.
-It has been conjectured that the hurricane of 1987 did not bring the sea to the stations because there was a low tide at the time.
+It has been conjectured that the Great Storm of 1987 did not bring the sea to the stations because there was a low tide at the time.
 Climate change could cause more frequent and powerful storms, and associated waves and surges are possible though not probable, and might increase the instability of the headland.

 In the media

 The station was used in the filming of the Doctor Who serial The Claws of Axos in January 1971.

 The site provides a key plot point in the 2016 book, Alan Partridge: Nomad.

 The station is within sight of artist Derek Jarman's garden at Prospect Cottage.
 The film The Garden was filmed at the house, and it was the main subject of an episode of BBC's Countryfile in February 2020.

+Dungeness B appears on the album sleeve for the 1980 album Sound Affects by The Jam.